 Coillte is Ireland's largest producer and supplier of certified roundwood to the domestic wood processing sector (Figure 5).
 From 70% of our estate, (300,000 ha), we produce approximately 3 million cubic metres of roundwood annually from felling and thinning operations in our conifer forests.

-The majority of Coillte roundwood (c.
-65%) is sawlogs that are processed by sawmills mainly for long-lived construction products, and for pallet boards and fencing panels.
-Balo Figure 5
+Figure 5

-Key players in our industry
+Key players in our industry 18